-Learn how to make practice nunchucks for fun, decorative conversation starters, or tools for your kids to impress their friends with their best Bruce Lee moves!
+Learn how to make practice nunchucks for fun, decorative conversation starters, or tools for your kids to impress their friends with their best Brandon and Bruce Lee moves!
 You can call them Nunchakus or nunchucks….They are one of the most iconic weapon types from martial art films and television.

 Kids today are very enraptured by ninja culture as you can see with popular movie and TV icons.
 How many wanna-be Bruce Lee’s were spawned by that scene from Enter the Dragon where he kicks some serious bad guy ass with his trusty Nunchakus and haphaphazardly manufactured your own ‘chucks?